 Take some memorable pictures during the golden sunset hours as the higher altitude of the temple provides broader seascapes.

-Set offshore, this is another temple where sunsets cannot be missed.
+Set offshore, this is another temple where watching sunsets is absolutely a delight.
 Built on a large coral rock, the temple is located on the coast of Beraban village in the Tabanan regency.
 Soak in the enchanting beauty of this old Hindu pilgrimage site set on top of an outcrop in the midst of always gushing waves.

 Also Read: 5 Fun Activities to Do When You’re in Bali with Kids